-- Tell your GP that you are a carer - even if you feel you can cope at the moment, it's important to ensure that your GP is aware of the impact caring has on your health.
+- Tell your GP that you are a carer - it's important to ensure that your GP is aware of the impact caring has on your health.
 Ways your GP can support you may include placing you on their Carers' Register, giving you information about local carer support, keeping a closer eye on your overall health, offering you a flu jab in the winter flu period (if eligible) and demonstrating greater flexibility when offering you appointments.
 You may wish to download our Carers GP Checklist and share it with your GP.

 - Get enough sleep - many carers experience sleep difficulties due to stress and caring responsibilities.
 One of our trainers offers practical techniques to help you sleep better and feel more refreshed.

 - Relaxation time - carers are often 'time poor', but even setting aside a short period of relaxation time for yourself can make a difference.
-Our getting support page has more information on getting support to have a break.
-We also run a range of wellbeing activities at the Carers Support Centre, including massage, craft sessions, singing and dance.
+We run a range of wellbeing activities at the Carers Support Centre, including massage, singing and dance.

 Please be aware the above information is for general information purposes only.
 If you need medical advice, speak to your GP or relevant health professional.